 - restrict access to sensitive company data;

 - create guidelines covering use of social networks like Facebook.

 Make employees aware that they will be held accountable for their internet use and that it will be regularly reviewed

 3. Web browsing

 Make it clear that the web should be mainly used for business purposes

 - Some companies ban personal use altogether, although this can be hard to enforce.

-- As the internet has become part of our daily lives, many companies recognise that it is hard to define where business use ends and personal use begins.
+- Many companies recognise that it is hard to define where business use ends and personal use begins.

 - If employees sometimes catch up on work over the weekend, it may seem unreasonable to ban them from occasionally using the internet for personal reasons while at work.

 - Security and legal issues apply to all internet use.

 Consider restricting the sites that employees can visit

 - Social networking sites such as Facebook, Twitter and Instagram are unlikely to be essential to work.
 Some companies ban them altogether.

 - Bandwidth-hungry sites can slow internet access for everyone else.
 Consider limiting when staff use resource-hungry sites such as file-sharing sites.

 Ensure employees are aware of the main risks of the web